-With the help of iBoysoft Mac Data Recovery, you can easily recover lost data from encrypted APFS volume even when it shows as not locked in Terminal.
+With the help of iBoysoft Data Recovery for Mac, you can easily recover lost data from encrypted APFS volume even when it shows as not locked in Terminal.
 It is the best APFS data recovery software that can also recover lost data from formatted, unmountable, unreadable, inaccessible APFS drive, recover lost data from deleted/lost APFS partition.

-How to recover lost data from encrypted APFS volumes with iBoysoft Mac Data Recovery?
+How to recover lost data from encrypted APFS volumes with iBoysoft Data Recovery for Mac?

-Step 1: Launch iBoysoft Mac Data Recovery and click "Find Lost APFS Partition" on the top right corner.
+Step 1: Launch iBoysoft Data Recovery for Mac and click "Find Lost APFS Partition" on the top right corner.
 Then you will see all connected hard drives.

 Step 2: Select the drive which contains your APFS encrypted volume and click "Next" button.
 The software will list all APFS volumes on the selected drive.

 Step 3: Choose the APFS encrypted volume that you want to recover lost data from and click "Next".

 Step 4: Enter the correct password and click "OK" to start searching for lost files on the volume.

 Step 5: Preview the listed searching results, choose files you need, then click "Recover" to get lost files back.